-The language industry comprises of many foreign languages with attractive remunerations.
+The language industry comprises many foreign languages with attractive remunerations.

 But of all the different tongues taught and in demand in India, French, Spanish, German, Chinese, and Japanese attracts the highest salary.

-Overall, we can group into three broad categories.
+Overall, we can group them into three broad categories.